‘Love & Hip-Hop’ Star Cyn Santana Posts Steamy Lingerie Look On Instagram: ‘Quarantine Queen’

 “You are killin’ it on IG & in real life.
 I need your confidence,” a third fan chimed in.

 “Yes more pictures like this.
-D**n,” a fourth admirer shared.
+Damn,” a fourth admirer gushed.

-In her caption, Santana shared with her followers that she is an ambassador for Savage X Fenty.
+In her caption, Santana shared with her fans that she is an ambassador for Savage X Fenty.
 Although she is currently quarantined during the coronavirus outbreak, it didn’t stop her from making sure she represents the brand.

-The model’s has been growing her social media following since appearing on LHHNY in Season 4.
-At the time, Santana was dating co-star Erica Mena before Mena married and had a baby with Safaree Samuels.
+Santana has been growing her social media following since appearing on LHHNY in Season 4.
+At the time, she was dating co-star Erica Mena before Mena married and had a baby with Safaree Samuels.
 More recently, Santana was engaged to Budden last year.
 The couple ended their three-year relationship back in January, reportedly due to Budden’s infidelity, per Atlanta Black Star.
 The exes have one son, Lexington Budden, 3.